John C. Boothroyd: Career

-Boothroyd worked as a scientist at Wellcome Research Laboratories in the Department of Immunochemistry and Molecular Biology.
-He joined the faculty at Stanford University in 1982.
+1983, also the cell biology and pathogenesis of the Apicomplexan parasite, Toxoplasma gondii.

 Boothroyd was appointed to the position of the Burt and Marion Avery Professor of Immunology in February 2015 at the Stanford School of Medicine.

+At Stanford, Boothroyd has served as senior associate dean for research and training at the School of Medicine (2002–2005), as a member of the Stanford President’s Commission on Graduate Education (2004-2005), and, from 2008, as Associate Vice Provost for Graduate Education and Postdoctoral Affairs.
 In 2018 he was chosen to be the faculty director of the Stanford-hosted global meeting of the 2018-2019 Schmidt Science Fellows.
+He has served as advisor to more than 65 Ph.D. and postdoctoral students.

 Honors

 In 2008 he was awarded the Leuckart Medal from the German Society for Parasitology.
 In 2016 he was elected to become a member of the US National Academy of Sciences.